List of visitors to Tsitsernakaberd: Hillary Clinton's visit in 2010

 U.S. Secretary of State Hillary Clinton arrived in Yerevan on July 4, 2010, on America's independence day, thus becoming the highest-ranked American official to visit the country.
 Her visit was considered "to be symbolic but nonetheless significant" and her possible visit to Tsitsernakaberd became a subject of much discussion in the Armenian media.
 The United States had not yet recognized the Armenian Genocide officially and by visiting the genocide memorial, many thought that by her visit, the United States sent a clear political message to Turkey.
 She visited the memorial on July 5, before leaving for Tbilisi.
 The wreath that Clinton laid at the memorial read "From Secretary of State Hillary Rodham Clinton" although it was first announced that her visit would be non-official.

 UN GA President, 2022

-Abdulla Shahid, President of the United Nations General Assembly, visited the memorial and the museum on July 27, 2022, and posted pictures of the visit to Twitter, however he later deleted the post.
-Turkey's Foreign Ministry stated that Shahid's visit "has been exploited with the purpose of exposing one-sided Armenian claims and it is in that context that he paid a visit to the so-called genocide memorial."
-Turkey said Shahid "would have been expected to act in a fair and impartial manner, to be more careful and responsible in this regard."
+Abdulla Shahid, President of the United Nations General Assembly, visited the memorial and the museum on July 27, 2022, and posted pictures of the visit to Twitter, where he laid a wreath at the monument and thanked the manager of the Armenian Genocide Museum Institute for organizing the tour.
+However, he later deleted the post due to pressure from Turkey.
+Turkey's Foreign Ministry then charged that Shahid's visit "has been exploited with the purpose of exposing one-sided Armenian claims and it is in that context that he paid a visit to the so-called genocide memorial."

+JD Vance, 2026

+U.S. Vice President JD Vance visited the memorial in February 2026 with his wife Usha Vance.
+Shortly thereafter his social media post about the visit was deleted.
+The Trump administration has not recognized the Armenian genocide.
+Vance's office said the post was made in error by staff who were not part of the delegation.